Wanna "Waste away again"? Be my guest.

 Born in 1946 in Mississippi, Jimmy Buffett started out as a country singer in Nashville in the late 60's.
 He did a lot of busking there (street performing) before coming down to Key West with fellow Country Singer Jerry Jeff Walker in 1971.
 After falling in love with it (as all of us transplants have), he decided to stay, and basically invents the "Trop (tropical) Rock" genre.

 And what is Trop Rock, you ask?
-Trop Rock as exactly what you get when a White Country Singer goes to the Caribbean and smokes too many joints.
+Trop Rock is exactly what you get when a White male Country Music singer goes to the Caribbean and smokes too many joints.

 It was Buffett's 1977 album Changes in Latitudes, Changes in Attitudes that "Margaritaville" was on.
 And Key West has never been the same.
 Jeez.